MarkyMark1000/PYTHON__BASIC_OPTION_PRICING_FOR_GITHUB/docs/index.rst

 was required such as 3.7.

 The Gamma calculation has a discontinuity at the strike price (imagine differentiating the intrinsic value of an option twice).
-This makes the results a bit unstable for gamma and I have not looked into this further because my main objective was to try out Numpy, Pandas, Matplotlib etc.   See the following discussion for more information:
+This makes the results a bit unstable.
+See the following discussion for more information:

 https://quant.stackexchange.com/questions/18208/greeks-why-does-my-monte-carlo-give-correct-delta-but-incorrect-gamma#%20greeks-why-does-my-monte-carlo-give-correct-delta-but-incorrect-gamma

+Becuase the number of simulations, as an input, is unlimited it is possible that large amounts of memory could be allocated, which may cause memory problems.
+If this is the case, you will need to either
+i) Reduce the number of simulations, ii) Adjust or use another computer or iii) Modify the code so that the calculation is processed in smaller chunks.

 I have also created some docker files for running the tests.